MORGIN.AI

 One Lineage

-Ablation, Heretic, and Obliteratus as one lineage with three layers of tooling.
+Abliteration, Heretic, and Obliteratus as one lineage with three layers of tooling.

 References and adjacent literature